openstack-archive/fuel-plugin-influxdb-grafana/README.md

 5. Scroll down the page, select the "InfluxDB-Grafana Server plugin" checkbox and fill-in the required fields.
     - The name of the node where the plugin is deployed.
-    - The password for the root user.
+    - The password for the root user of InfluxDB..
     - The name of the database where you want to store your metrics.
     - The username and the password for this specific database.
+    - The name and the password for the admin user of Grafana.

 You can select up to 3 physical disks that will be mounted as a single logical volume to store the InfluxDB data.
 If you specify no disk, the data will